lufebose/Data-Science-Portfolio/README.md

 #

-## Project 2: Forecasting the Costa Rican Colon (CRC) Exchange Rate using the Prophet Package and time series filtering using mFilter
+## Project 2: Forecasting the Costa Rican Colon (CRC) Exchange Rate using the Prophet Package and Time Series filtering using mFilter

 i.
 Used the Prophet package to forecast the CRC/USD exchange rate.
 Prophet proved to be a good package to forecast these kinds of series because of non-linearity and high seasonality